Country Kitchen Broccoli Cheese Soup

 This was added to your Recipe Box.

 Our Country Kitchen Broccoli Cheese Soup starts with an easy roux, just like a restaurant chef would make.
-And after you taste this creamy homemade soup and realize how easy it is to prepare, you'll never go out for homemade soup again.
+And after you taste this creamy homemade soup recipe and realize how easy it is to prepare, you'll want to make it again and again!

 - 5 1/4 cups chicken broth

 - 2 broccoli heads, trimmed and chopped

 - 1 small onion, diced

 - 3 cups (12 ounces) shredded Cheddar cheese

 In a soup pot over high heat, combine broth, broccoli, onion, and pepper; bring to a boil.
 Reduce heat to low, cover, and simmer 25 to 30 minutes, or until broccoli is tender.